Speciality: Chemical Pathology (with Metabolic Medicine)

 There are good opportunities for research.
 Within the past eight years four trainees have been encouraged to and have taken the opportunities available locally to do PhDs or MDs.

-An active locally organised postgraduate teaching programme for ST trainees and clinical scientists is organised with VC being available to other Scottish Centres to join the sessions.
 ST trainees are expected to partake in undergraduate teaching to medical students attending Glasgow University Medical School.

 There are ample opportunities to undertake audit which is actively encouraged.